About thirty years ago, on entering one of our principal

 others' widely-scattered items from technical journals,

-notably Mechanics, Machinery, and the American Machinist
+notably Mechanics, Machinery, and the American Machinist, but of

 material either gathered from visits to well-known shops, or